BrianLahr/CMT-TM-Solver/README.md

 ### To run the first version
 1. Run the TMT_solver with the structure you wish to analyse
 2. Verify if a file "results_TMT_modes.mat" as appeard in your directory
-3. Run the CMT_TMT file (making sure it is in the same directory)
+3. Run the CMT_from_TMT file (making sure it is in the same directory)

 ### To run the second version
 1. Run the file CMT_perturbation file